AnaMolly/My_Portfolio/README.md

 It contains a very brief biography, some examples of my past work as well as my contact information.

-Some of my past work visible on my portfolio includes:
+Past work visible on my portfolio includes:
 - Weather Dashboard
 - Day Planner
 - Trade Guide